swoyamsahu/aura-video-ascii/README.md

 ## Support the Project

-If you find this Aura Farming ASCII video player cool and useful, please consider giving it a star!
+If you find this meme Farming ASCII video player cool and useful, please consider giving it a star!

 **Why star this repo?**
 - Unique video-to-ASCII conversion